mqless/mqless.github.io/_docs/part-4.md

 }
 ```

-For the query actor we generate a random address and it is only going to be used once.
+For the query actor we generate a random address.
 As you can see, we are using a new package to generate the address, so install by `npm install --save uuid` and also import the function at the head of the file with `const uuid = require('uuid/v4')`.

 To forward the message we call the forward method with the message id, function and address.